-- Use of the Texas A&M University-Kingsville name to identify association with the University (Please be aware of ways this can be done as outlined later in this manual). - Inclusion in the Official Roster of Recognized Organizations.
-Such listings automatically ensure you are included in all "Campus Leaders" mailing lists and other information-sharing networks. - Access to campus for recruiting, fundraising, and publicity purposes.

-- Access to resources provided by University departments and offices. - Use of University facilities (either free or at reduced rates) for meetings and events. - Free banking in the University Business Office through an agency account. - Access to publicity through University publications. - Publicizing organizational activities on campus bulletin boards and kiosks. - Opportunity to apply for student organization funding through SOFC (Student Organization Funding Committee), with the exception of groups receiving student service fees. - Participation in the annual Fall Carnival and the Spring Fling. - Access to University-owned technical equipment (i.e. sound system) and assistance in the operation of that equipment for activities of the organization.
+- Use of the Texas A&M University-Kingsville name to identify association with the University (Please be aware of ways this can be done as outlined later in this manual). - Inclusion in the Official Roster of Recognized Organizations. - Access to campus for recruiting, fundraising, and publicity purposes. - Access to resources provided by University departments and offices. - Use of University facilities (either free or at reduced rates) for meetings and events. - Free banking in the University Business Office through an agency account. - Access to publicity through University publications. - Publicizing organizational activities on campus bulletin boards and kiosks. - Opportunity to apply for student organization funding through SOFC (Student Organization Funding Committee), with the exception of Sponsored Organizations. - Access to University-owned technical equipment (i.e. sound system) and assistance in the operation of that equipment for activities of the organization.
 Arrangements for such equipment may be made in Event Planning.